How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 With content writing, there’s the challenge of finding someone who can write well, understand your business, and be passionate enough about your subject matter to do an outstanding job.

-Also, be sure to note that, while the term “freelancer” is great for you, not everybody looking for work is willing to be a freelancer—many people prefer full-time, steady work.
+Also, be sure to note that, while freelance contributors may be your ideal candidate, not everybody looking for work is willing to be a freelancer—many people prefer full-time, steady work.

 Finding a freelance writer using the traditional process you’d use to find an employee for your business may prove to be very challenging.

-As we discussed in Chapter 2, what you’re looking for will ultimately boil down to the perfect intersection of writing skills, industry knowledge (or research skills), a freelancer mindset, and digital marketing knowledge.
+As we discussed in Chapter 2, what you’re looking for will ultimately boil down to the perfect intersection of writing skills, industry knowledge (or the research acumen to suffice), a freelancer mindset, and digital marketing knowledge.
 Finding a freelance writer using the traditional process you’d use to find an employee for your business may prove to be very challenging.

 For this reason, we recommend heading to the internet.